- Defining The Issues:

 - Bible Translation Or Version?

-- Why There Are Many Different Bible Translations:
+- Why There Are Many Different Bible Translations?:

--The science of translation involves explanation or interpretation, since it is a process of making something known to you that could not otherwise have been known to you.
-Shades of the Hebrew and Greek are inevitably lost to a degree in translation, which is a good reason to have access to more than one Bible translation (even though one cannot have perfect knowledge about such unless he or she knows the original languages).
+-The science of translation involves explanation or interpretation, since it is a process of making something known that could not otherwise have been known to those unfamiliar with biblical languages.
+Shades of Hebrew and Greek are inevitably lost to a degree in translation, which is a good reason to have two to three different translations of the Bible at a minimum (even though one cannot have perfect knowledge about such unless he knows the original languages for himself).
 In addition, words have changed in their meaning since four hundred years ago when Elizabethan English was spoken.
-A notorious example of this would be the word "gay" which is used in the King James Version of the Bible and how that same word is used today.
+A good example of this would be the word "gay" which is used in the King James Version of the Bible and how that same word is used today.
 The meaning of a word is determined by its usage in context.
-The three types of translations available are word for word, thought for thought, and paraphrase (not that all translations of the Bible are good or equally good).
+The three types of translations available are word for word, thought for thought, and paraphrase.
 How could Christians be required to agree on only one edition of the Bible when it also needs to be translated into different languages?

 I would say that dynamic translations become more interpretive than translative, and the more dynamic they are the more they become more commentary.
 Paraphrases, such as The Message, are worthless.
 The best versions would be formal translations such as NAS, KJV, NKJV, ESV, Darby, Jay Green.
 There is my favorite version, HCSB, which is only slightly dynamic but much more formal than the NIV84.
 The NET is another fairly good one, but when you get to the NLT and God's Word versions, you're getting more dynamic.